Brett-Tanner/SQLZOO/README.md

 - Seems when you use GROUP BY you need to list all the non-aggregated cols in the order you want them to be grouped by

 ## 07
+- You can use GROUP BY and HAVING even if none of the SELECTED cols are aggregate functions

 ## 08